Coding theorems for compound problems via quantum R\'enyi divergences: Coding theorems

 This is clearly satisfied in the i.i.d.~case, and we recover \eqref{composite rate}.
 There are also various important special cases of correlated states where the above holds.
 This is the case, for instance, if all the $\rho_{i,n}$ and $\sigma_n$ are $n$-site restrictions of gauge-invariant quasi-free states on a fermionic or bosonic chain (the latter type of states are also called Gaussian states).
 In this case $\lim_{n\to+\infty}\frac{1}{n}\rsr{\rho_{i,n}}{\sigma_n}{1}$ can be expressed by an explicit formula in terms of the symbols of the states; see \cite{MHOF,M} for details.
 Another class of states where the above holds is when $\rho_{i,n}$ and $\sigma_n$ are group-invariant restrictions of i.i.d.~states on a spin chain \cite{HMH}.
 In this case one can use the same approximation procedure as in the i.i.d.~case, and hence \eqref{correlated Stein7} holds for $\N_n:=\{\rho_{i,n}:\,i\in\I\}$, where $\I$ is an arbitrary (not necessearily finite) index set. \end{rem}

 Finally, we show that the above considerations for the composite null-hypothesis yield the direct rate also for the \ki{averaged i.i.d.} case.
 In this setting we have a probability measure $\mu$ on the Borel sets of $\S(\hil)$ such that $\bar\rho_n:=\int_{\S(\hil)}\rho^{\otimes n}\,d\mu$ is well-defined for every $n\in\bN$.
-The null-hypothesis is given by the sequence $\N_n=\{\bar\rho_n\},\,n\in\bN$.
+The null-hypothesis is given by the sequence $\N_n=\{\bar\rho_n\},\,n\in\bN$, and the alternative hypothesis is given by the sequence $\sigma^{\otimes n},\,n\in\bN$, as in the composite i.i.d.~case.
 Note that in this case the null-hypotheses is simple, i.e., $\N_n$ consists of one single element, but it is not i.i.d.
 Let

 which is essentially the relative entropy distance of $\supp\mu$ from $\sigma$, modulo subsets of zero measure.
 Assume that $D^*>0$, since otherwise \eqref{averaged rate} holds trivially.
 For every $0<a<D^*$, there exists a subset $\N(a)$ such that $a<\rsr{\N(a)}{\sigma}{1}\le D^*$ and $\mu(\S(\hil)\setminus \N(a))=0$.
 Applying Theorem \ref{thm:Stein} to the composite i.i.d.~problem with null-hypothesis $\N(a)$, we get the existence of a sequence of tests $T_n,\,n\in\bN$, such that